New in Town and Looking For a New Doctor

 And, then she waited.
 For 45 minutes.
 She said she almost walked out several times.
 Posters?
 Purple nails?

 Finally, she was shown to the intake room.
 Dr Bill was a cordial man of about 35.
 He listened attentively, did a cursory check of eyes, ears, tongue, heart/lungs and listened to her short list of ailments.
 He said he would have to do blood tests to establish a baseline.

 A girl led Abby to a room down the hall.
-Evidently, it was the blood test room.
+Evidently, it was the Blood Test Room.
 It doubled as the room for storing urine samples- which lined the shelves.
-Dozens of urine samples.
+There were Dozens of open urine samples.